-However, in my experience, red miso is an acquired taste and people outside Aichi Prefecture are divided between those who like aka-dashi and those who do not.
+However, in my experience, red miso is an acquired taste, and people outside Aichi Prefecture are divided between those who like aka-dashi and those who do not.

 - Hatcho miso paste – Hatcho miso made in Japan is not easily accessible outside of Japan, but Hatcho miso style miso paste is available.

-- Soy sauce - If you are looking for something reasonably priced, you can't go wrong with Kikkoman soy sauce.
-I also recommend their organic marudaizu soy sauce, characterized by its mild flavor and depth.
+- Soy sauce – If you are looking for something reasonably priced, you can’t go wrong with Kikkoman soy sauce.

 - Dashi broth – This broth is the base of the miso soup.
 Choose from dashi made with dried bonito flakes and/or kelp, or plant-based dashi made with kelp and shiitake mushrooms if you want to make it suitable for vegetarians and vegans.
 You could also use instant dashi or dashi bags if you like.

 - Tofu – Either silken or firm tofu can be used depending on your preference.